 England appoint Chris Silverwood as men's head coach

-“We are delighted to confirm Chris as England Men’s Head Coach.
+"We are delighted to confirm Chris as England men's head coach.
 We have gone through a thorough process and looked at all the options that were available to us.
-Chris was the standout candidate,” a statement from ECB read as.
+Chris was the standout candidate," Giles said in an official statement.